bobia9991/Variant-Detection-Introduction-GATK/README.md

 ### Sample Data Download
-For this pipe line we are using **NA12878** test sample where it contain SRX655430:etails of this sample origin is explained in the freebayes tutorial.
+For this pipe line we are using **NA12878** test sample where it contain SRX655430: Details of this sample origin is explained in the freebayes tutorial.

 <pre>
 #!/bin/bash